etcusic/memory-game-interface/README.md

 - [ ] Create Deck page
 - [ ] Edit Deck page

-Additional Features:
+Refactor Checklist:
+- [x] Set up "component" structure to manage change views throughout the application
 - [x] Create Page class to substitute Display class properties and set as parent class to pages
 - [x] Refactor pages directory - consolidate views, add initialize method
-- [x] Refactor HTML fragments in their own class
+- [ ] Refactor JS "components" as their own files
+- [ ] Create a single source of truth for session so that it doesn't need to be passed through as argument

+Additional App Features:
 - [ ] Allow user to choose side A or B to be quizzed on
 - [ ] Incorporate a pause and display correct/incorrect after every submission
 - [ ] Incorporate rounds on the scoreboard during the game